 Moving to England in 1978, Ashen did more studies and also qualifyed as a counsellor/psychotherapist.

 During a sabbatical from employment, Ashen completed a Film degree.
-In more recent years, she has participated in arts-funded events for disadvantaged young people, ethnic minority groups and prisoners, also providing images for exhibition and publications following these projects.
+She participated in arts-funded events for disadvantaged young people, ethnic minority groups and prisoners, also providing images for exhibition and publications following these projects.

 When the light is right, picking up the camera becomes a compulsion.
 Ashen still works with her trustworthy Nikon.
 Only having been partially converted to digital photography, she is making a stand for soft gradients, grain, and the exact moment of perception and capture, revealing soul in fleeting expressions.